A recruitment dashboard needs to show what needs action, what is blocked, and what changed since the last review, not only a static funnel count.

 Common questions

-What should teams know about clinical trial recruitment dashboard?
+What should teams know about clinical trial recruitment dashboard checklist?

 A recruitment dashboard needs to show what needs action, what is blocked, and what changed since the last review, not only a static funnel count.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.